 Visiting the Whiting School’s “Graduate – Full-Time Academic Policies” page for information on policies that affect students and degree programs, including transferring courses from outside institutions and double-counting courses from another Hopkins degree.

-You can also use this Adobe Acrobat MSE Certificate of Completion to plan your courses.
+You can use this Excel Checkout Sheet to plan your course work.
+You can also use this Adobe Acrobat MSE Certificate of Completion to plan your courses, both which provides degree requirements.

 Degree Timelines